KefanPing/Outfit_Recommendation_Project/README.md

 <br>
 <h2 id="5">5.
 Limitations</h2>
 First of all, although our data is very large and the accuracy of the test set is very high, we found that our program is not suitable for all the pictures we randomly searched from Google.
-First, we think our data has bias, which we talked in "A special explanation for data cleaning and analysis(bias).ipynb".
+We think our data is with bias, which we talked about in "A special explanation for data cleaning and analysis(bias).ipynb".
 In addition, it seems partially to be due to changes in people's thinking about fashion, or perhaps because the dataset is relatively old.

 <br>